Compare Tree Removal Estimates Now

 Can I plant a tree on my property line?

 No, if you don’t have the permission of your neighbor, you cannot plant a tree on your property line.
-This is because doing so will result in your encroaching on their property — since the tree will end up growing on both sides of the properties — and this is considered to be a form of trespass.
+This is because doing so will result in your encroaching on their property — since the tree will end up growing on both sides of the property — and this is considered to be a form of trespass.
 Therefore, they can sue to have you uproot the trees.
 They can also stop you from doing so since such an act will be in violation of their rights.

 How far from a property line should a tree be planted?

-As a result, knowing the expected diameter of the tree’s crown is imperative to figuring out a safe distance.
+As a result, knowing the expected diameter of the tree’s crown is imperative to figure out a safe distance.
 In most cases, a distance of between 6 to 15 feet away from the property line is enough for most trees.

 Trees on property line: Your rights